 This post may contain affiliate links.
 Please see our disclosure policy.

-Corn Salsa is the ultimate addition to your summer menu!
-Made with smoky grilled corn, crisp bell peppers, spicy jalapeños, and a sweet and tangy cilantro lime dressing, this corn salsa is light, fresh, and bursting with flavor.
+This Grilled Corn Salsa is the ultimate addition to your summer menu!
+Made with smoky grilled corn on the cob, crisp bell peppers, spicy jalapeños, and a sweet and tangy cilantro lime dressing, this corn salsa is light, fresh, and bursting with flavor.

 Happy Cooking! xo Kristen